HomeOnMars/projektoOmnijo/OmniCentrajSpecifoj.md

 Although it has always been a monarchy since time immemorial even before the Colonial era, it used to have a different name **just half a year ago**.
-In (fictional) fact, it used to have a different flag, a different national color, a dfferent anthem, and even a different official language, even though it was also plagued by the corruption in the government.
+In (fictional) fact, it used to have a different flag, a different national color, a dfferent anthem, and even a different official language, despite also being plagued by the corruption in the government.
-However, so much changed since that faithful day.
+However, so much has changed since that faithful day.

-Queen Serena was only **18** when it all happened.
+<span style="color:Silver">Queen Serena</span> was only **18** when it all happened.
-Being your typical long-forgotten heir to the royal throne, Serena was pushed to coronate only days after the (public) re-discovery of her royal blood after the sudden tragic "accidental" death of the old king, by the corrupted ministers and councilors who saw her as young and easy-to-manipulate for their own personal gain.
+Being your typical long-forgotten heir to the royal throne,
+<span style="color:Silver">Serena</span> was pushed to coronate only days after the (public) re-discovery of her royal blood after the sudden tragic "accidental" death of the old king, by the corrupted ministers and councilors who saw her as young and easy-to-manipulate for their own personal gain.
-But Serena has proven to be much more impulsive, arrogant, and harder-to-control than they expected.
+But <span style="color:Silver">Serena</span> has proven to be much more impulsive, arrogant, and harder-to-control than they expected.
 The corrupted ministers and councilors then wanted to replace or retire her with a regime change.
 Which they would have succeeded (they are not stupid, you see, after all they control the military), if were not for a tragic accident where the building (next to the one where they were plotting in) blew up due to a random gas leak, killing every single one of them.
 How very unfortunate.

-After this, Serena replaced most of the governmental head with her friends (whom no one has ever heard of), then re-structured the whole thing, and then decided to tweak every aspect of country to her own liking.
+After this, <span style="color:Silver">Serena</span> replaced most of the governmental head with her friends (whom no one has ever heard of), then re-structured the whole thing, and then decided to tweak every aspect of country to her own liking.
-One could certainly say that letting someone this young to rule over a country is starting to show its problems ("Yeah, Who would have thought??"), and such blatant offence on democracy and even the country's core identity would surely result in total chaos and disarray.
+One could certainly say that letting someone this young to rule over a country is starting to show its problems ("Yeah, Who would have thought??"), and such blatant offence on the ideal of democracy and even the country's core identity would surely result in total chaos and disarray.

 Yet, not much as happened.